 - What kind of adventures have you enjoyed over the last year?

-- What new adventures would be fun to pursue in 2012?
+- What new adventures would be fun to pursue this year?

 - What is one action you can take to facilitate one of these adventures?